sailfishos/sailfish-connman-plugin-iptables/README.md

 After the plugin is loaded signal "Initialize" is sent over D-Bus indicating that the plugin is running.
 Then iptables filter table content is loaded from the default save path of connman iptables module for IPv4 rules.
+All previously created custom chains (prefixed with sfos_) are loaded at plugin startup (using iptables content returned by connman) into plugin's internal database.'

 When unloaded (by Connman at exit) iptables filter table is saved to connman's default save path, iptables content is cleared, custom chains are removed from the filter table and finally signal "Shutdown" is sent over D-Bus.
+Custom chains are saved by connman's sailfish iptables extension.

 ## Plugin iptables operations